JAM-Flow: Joint Audio-Motion Synthesis with Flow Matching

 Talking Head Lip-Sync Comparison on HDTF Dataset

-Comparison of our JAM-Flow methods (I2V and V2V) with state-of-the-art talking head generation methods including SadTalker, AniPortrait, Hallo, and Hallo3.
-Each row shows the same input processed by different methods alongside the ground truth.
+We compare both variants of JAM-Flow (I2V and V2V) against Wav2Lip, SadTalker, AniPortrait, EDTalk, Hallo, and Hallo3.
+Each row shows the same input processed by every method, presented alongside the ground truth for reference.

 Text-to-Speech Quality Comparison on LibriSpeech-PC test-clean